-- 5.2.1 Ordinary meetings of the Board of Directors shall be held at regular intervals at such times and places as the Board of Directors may determine. - 5.2.2 Meetings of the Board of Directors are called by the Company Secretary, or by the Chairman, or by four Directors who give written notice to the Company Secretary specifying the business to be carried out.
+- 5.2.1 Ordinary meetings of the Board of Directors shall be held at regular intervals at such times and places as the Board of Directors may determine.
+Meetings may be transacted through virtual media (including, but not limited to, video conferencing). - 5.2.2 Meetings of the Board of Directors are called by the Company Secretary, or by the Chairman, or by four Directors who give written notice to the Company Secretary specifying the business to be carried out.
 The Company Secretary shall send a written notice to all Directors as soon as possible after receipt of such a request.
 The Company Secretary shall call a meeting within at least 14 but not more than 28 days to discuss the specific business.
 If the Company Secretary fails to call such a meeting within seven clear days, the Chairman or four Directors, whichever is the case, shall call such a meeting.
 The Chairman of the Trust may call a meeting of the Board at any time.